 The Queen’s designer Sir Hugh Casson created a mixture of style and comfort in the ship’s interior, and its furniture included such choice items as Queen Victoria’s satinwood desk and Hepplewhite chairs taken from Victoria and Albert III.
 A staff of up to 45 members of the royal household made the royal family and their guests comfortable, while a crew of about 240 Royal Yachtsmen went about their work as quietly as possible, wearing soft-soled plimsolls and giving hand signals rather than shouting orders.

 Like Britannia, the Royal Train conjures up a picture of journeys conducted in sumptuous luxury.
 But the reality is rather different.
-For a start, there is no single Royal Train but rather a set of eight carriages fitted out to the specifications of the Queen, Prince Philip and Prince Charles.
-These are pulled in various combinations (depending on who is travelling and for how long) by either of two identical Class 67 diesel locomotives, Royal Sovereign and Queen’s Messenger, both of which were built
+For a start, there is no single Royal Train but rather a set of eight carriages fitted out to the specifications of the Queen, Prince Philip and King Charles.
+These are pulled in various combinations by either of two identical Class 67 diesel locomotives, Royal Sovereign and Queen’s Messenger, both of which were built in 1999.

 Carriage exteriors are painted predominantly ‘royal claret’ with a grey roof, while the interiors are relatively plain and utilitarian, since the train is designed primarily for royal tours, official engagements and business meetings.
-The Queen’s saloon, which came into service in 1977, is a 75-foot-long carriage consisting of a bedroom, bathroom and sitting room.
-The small pastel-coloured bedroom is lit by a combination of strip lighting and reading lamps and contains a single bed, bedside table (with a radio) and chair.
-Her sitting room has an extendable dining table, a desk and a sofa and armchairs.
+The Queen’s saloon, which came into service in 1977, was a 75-foot-long carriage consisting of a bedroom, bathroom and sitting room.
+The small pastel-coloured bedroom was lit by a combination of strip lighting and reading lamps and contained a single bed, bedside table (with a radio) and chair.
+Her sitting room had an extendable dining table, a desk and a sofa and armchairs.

 Royal trains have in fact been in existence since 1842, when Queen Victoria travelled from Slough to Paddington on 13 June.
 Her train consisted of a saloon and six other carriages and was pulled by the steam engine Phlegethon.
 In more recent times, the Royal Train came into its own in 1977, whisking the Queen around Britain during her Silver Jubilee, and it is still in constant use.